aleokdev/arpiyi/README.md

 If you'd like contribute by programming, here's a list of files that you should never touch because of their extremely bad design and practices: (AKA TODO: clean those up)
-- serializing_manager.cpp (Since there's no coroutines available, saving while displaying save progress is much harder than it seems.
-I had to resort to custom callbacks, which aren't very pretty.)
 - editor/editor_renderer.cpp (This file is probably going to be removed at some point.
 It contains some lua wrappers + the main docking space of the application + the menu bar of it (The save button).)